gifton/Agentic-Workflow/agentic-natural/examples-gallery.md

 ### Hackathon Learning
 ```
-agentic workflow for ML model in 6 hours in exploratory mode
+agentic natural for ML model in 6 hours in exploratory mode
 by pair programming optimized for experimentation
 ```